FOLLOW MEL HOFMANN

 Artist's Statement

-My work centers around self expression and enjoyment of the creative process.
-I started off my artistic journey by simply creating, in order to see what would happen, and to explore factors unbeknownst to me.
-With textiles, I began trying resist techniques, which involves using material binding, dyeing with different methods of making colors, and overall experimentation.
-I believe art is about the process of discovery, and that is what makes it so enjoyable.
-With my textiles, I found it had become a way to narrate and visualize traumatic past experiences in my life in order to process and heal those experiences in a way I could tangibly feel and work with.
 I also find dramatic and visual healing processes in art to be very successful in my work.
 With my first experiences making digital pieces with different techniques on Photoshop, I found myself quickly getting back into excitement and discovery of new possibilities with many different digital techniques.
-I found myself creating visceral scenery and surreal landscapes with images I took of found objects.
+I found myself creating visceral scenery and surreal landscapes with images I captured of found objects.
 From digital art came an interest in photography, as well as visual journaling with mixed materials and abstraction, which sometimes incorporates the photos I have taken.
 While creating these visual journal collage pages, I began scanning them and using them to make a set of printed oracle cards.
-The visual journaling came from group work and sharing processes with others, and also inspired me to make larger scale mix media paintings on canvas.
-Most of my inspiration for what I create has come from creative processes and experimentations like these, but I also have felt inspired by other artists such as Magdalena Abakanowicz and her work and process.
+The visual journaling came from group work and sharing processes with others, and also inspired me to make larger scale mixed media paintings on canvas.

 svg